When it comes to growing an audience and driving consistent traffic to your website, there’s nothing quite as useful as a big ol’ email list.

 When someone gives you their email address, reward them with a little insider info – they’re interested in what you have to say!

-The short version?
 The people in your audience don’t have time to read dozens of articles and blog posts every week all about one subject.
 You’re the expert – curate the best of the best and serve it up in an email.

 That’s what Hiten Shah does in one of our faves, SaaS Weekly.
 He puts together a list of links to insightful content – content that he didn’t write – and shares it with his subscribers.
 He even breaks it down into categories, so you can easily pick out the articles most relevant to your interests.